Garlic Parmesan Chicken and Potatoes

 • If your potatoes run big, quarter them so they keep up.

 • Want extra crisp?
-Switch the last 2–3 minutes to broil.
+Switch to broil for the last 2–3 minutes.
 Watch like a hawk.

 Texture Is Everything (And You Control It)

 You want contrast here: creamy-centered potatoes, juicy chicken, crunchy topping.
 The high heat makes that happen.
-The butter and panko add crackle without deep frying your dinner, which IMO feels like a life win.
+The butter and panko add a crackle without deep-frying your dinner, which IMO feels like a life win.

-Keep the potatoes cut side down at first for caramelization, then flip for all-over crisp.
+Keep the potatoes cut-side down at first to caramelize, then flip for all-over crispness.
 For chicken, don’t crowd the pieces—give them space to brown.
 If the pan looks packed, split across two pans.
 You’re not herding chickens here.

 Don’t Skip These Small Moves